-They’ve been is use for decades now and are making another come back cycle of popularity in today’s eco-conscious and penny-wise world.
+Menstrual cups have been in use for decades, and they are now making a comeback in today’s eco-conscious and penny-wise world.

 - Easy to use

 - Doesn’t interfere vaginal pH & good bacterial balance

 - Significantly less trips to the drug store (each cup lasts up to 10 years!)

 - Great for the environment and reduction of waste

 So, why isn’t every menstruator using a menstrual cup?